chialab/rna/docs/guide/vite-plugin-worker-proxy.md

 # vite-plugin-worker-proxy

-Workers has a cross-origin policy that prevents them from being imported from a different origin.
-This plugin allows to import workers from a different origin by proxying the worker script with a Blob url.
+Workers have a cross-origin policy that prevents them from being imported from a different origin.
+This plugin allows to import workers from a different origin by proxying the worker script with a `Blob` url.

 Generally, this plugin is useful only in development mode, since in production the worker script should be served from the same origin.